ArchiveBox/docs/Usage.md

 # CLI Usage

 `./archive` refers to the executable shortcut in the root of the project, but you can also call ArchiveBox via `./bin/archivebox`.
+If you add `/path/to/ArchiveBox/bin` to your shell `$PATH` then you can call `archivebox` from anywhere on your system.

 Make sure to run `./setup` or follow the [[Install]] instructions before archiving anything.